Event United States of America Machinery & Equipment

 Germany is Europe’s number one market for industrial and consumer 3D printing.
 The country is the base for Europe’s largest 3D printing and additive manufacturing adopter industries including the aerospace, automotive, machinery, and dental sectors.
 According to Ernst & Young's 3D Printing Report, 16 percent of all German companies surveyed in 2019 already used 3D printing to manufacture end products.
 By 2022, the share is expected to be 49 percent.

-Innovative examples from the German federal states
+Examples from the federal states